fisharebest/webtrees/readme.txt

 See the SECURITY section for more information.

-*B.  Required File Permissions:
-PhpGedView requires that Read permissions be set for all files in the PhpGedView directory tree.
-Some hosts also require Execute permissions (chmod 755).
-PhpGedView requires full Write permissions on the index directory (chmod 777 under most hosting configurations).
-PhpGedView also requires that Write permissions (chmod 777) be set temporarily for the config.php file.
+*B.  Required File Permissions: webtrees requires that Read permissions be set for all files in the webtrees directory tree.
+Some hosts also require Execute permissions (chmod 755).  webtrees requires full Write permissions on the index directory (chmod 777 under most hosting configurations).  webtrees also requires that Write permissions (chmod 777) be set temporarily for the config.php file.